Wednesday, October 30, 2019

 Commemorative plaque for Smetana above the entry to Benatec Castle

-Most people visit Benatec Castle, not because of Brahe but Bedrich Smetana.
+Most people visit Benatec Castle not because of Brahe but because of Bedrich Smetana.
 The composer of "The Moldavia" lived here from 1844 to 1847.

 Back to our protagonists.
 Enter Kepler.
 He needed Brahe's precisely measured data badly for the exact calculation of the Mars planetary orbit.
 Initially, Brahe refused to give those away.
 You will find the full dramatic interhuman story between those two giants of science on Wikipedia.